Lawrence Dundas, 2nd Marquess of Zetland

-Background and education
+Early life and education

-Zetland, born in London, was the son of Lawrence Dundas, 1st Marquess of Zetland, and Lady Lillian, daughter of Richard Lumley, 9th Earl of Scarbrough.
+Zetland was born in London in 1876, the eldest surviving son of Lawrence Dundas, 1st Marquess of Zetland, and his wife Lady Lilian Selena Elizabeth Lumley, daughter of Richard Lumley, 9th Earl of Scarbrough.
 He was educated at Harrow School and Trinity College, Cambridge.
 At Cambridge, he was a member of the University Pitt Club.

 Political career

-In 1900, Zetland became aide-de-camp to Lord Curzon, Viceroy of India.
-While working for Curzon in the British Raj, Zetland travelled widely through Asia, having experiences which would later inform his fictional and non-fictional writing.
+Lord Ronaldshay was commissioned a lieutenant in the North Riding of York Volunteer Artillery.
+He was on 3 April 1900 appointed an extra aide-de-camp to Lord Curzon, Viceroy of India.
+While working for Curzon in the British Raj, Ronaldshay travelled widely through Asia, having experiences which would later inform his fictional and non-fictional writing.

 Zetland was returned to Parliament for Hornsey in 1907, a seat he held until 1916.
 Much of his public career centred on British India.
 In September 1912, he was appointed (with Lord Islington, Herbert Fisher, Mr Justice Abdur Rahim, and others) as a member of the Royal Commission on the Public Services in India of 1912–1915.
 He was Governor of Bengal between 1917 and 1922 and Secretary of State for India between 1935 and 1940.
 Although a member of the Conservative Party, his belief was that Indians should be allowed to take ever-increasing responsibility for the government of the country, culminating in Dominion status (enjoyed by Canada, Australia, and other formerly self-governing parts of the British Empire).

 Zetland played an important role in the protracted negotiations which led to the Government of India Act 1935, which began, subject to the implacable opposition of Winston Churchill and the "diehards" to anything that might imperil direct British rule over India, to implement those ideals.

 Zetland was also an author: Rab Butler, who served as his Parliamentary Under-Secretary at the India Office, records that he asked how he could understand better his chief's thinking about the future of India and received the answer: "Read my books!"
 Zetland kept Butler, who had helped to pass the Government of India Act and had enjoyed great influence under Zetland's predecessor Samuel Hoare, at arm's length, requiring him to book an appointment in advance if he wanted to see him.
 Butler continued to serve under him for another two years, but devotes only a single paragraph to this period in his memoirs.